SachinthaRajapaksha/MERN---Business-Management-Sytem/README.md

 - Tracking and recording all company financial transactions.
 - Generating reports for expenses, revenues, and profit margins.
 - Creating and managing budgets to ensure financial stability.
+- Calculating Employee Salaries and notify them with emails.
 - Automation of calculations to minimize errors and save time.

 This module ensures transparency and accuracy in financial handling, addressing a major aspect of business management.